Zunaeed-Imran/Zunaeed-Imran/README.md

 As a new junior web developer, I'm excited to apply my skills and knowledge to real-world projects and learn from experienced developers in the industry.
 I'm a quick learner and a team player, Thank you for taking the time to get to know me.

-Skills: HTML / CSS, Bootstrap, tailwind /javaScript / PHP /MySQL / C++ / Adobe-Photoshop / Adobe-Premier-Pro
+Skills: HTML / CSS, Bootstrap, tailwind /javaScript / PHP /C++  / MySQL /git / Adobe-Photoshop / Adobe-Premier-Pro

 - 🔭 I’m currently working on Itlogiko
 - 🌱 I’m currently learning MySQL